 Is finding your voice the key to a better society?
 The Girl with the Louding Voice has gripped thousands.
 Now, new research shows a surprising link between cooperation and individuality.

 Adunni will be heard.
 She is the 14-year-old protagonist of the bestselling novel The Girl with the Louding Voice by Nigerian author Abi Daré.
-It is an Amazon bestseller and, this week, it is being serialised on BBC radio.
-Its message of education for all and the empowerment of women grapples with some of the most important issues of our times.

 The novel takes us to Nigeria and Adunni’s journey from her small village to the big city, as she pursues her mother’s advice: “Your schooling is your voice, child.
 It will be speaking for you even if you didn’t open your mouth to talk.”

 Abi Daré says the message her novel conveys is summed up by Nelson Mandela’s words: “Education is the most powerful weapon you can use to change the world.”
 But this education is not accessible to everyone and, to claim her right to it, she must find her “louding voice” and challenge the patriarchal society that values men more than women.

 This struggle to control her own destiny is not only about gender equality.
 At its heart is individualism, the idea that everyone should be allowed to realise their full potential.

 Individualism is a relatively recent idea.
 Most societies throughout history have valued social order and conformity over the rights of the individual.
 Knowing your place, and sticking to it, has always been regarded as fundamental.

 But new research suggests individualism is much older than we thought, and plays an important role in social interaction.
 Scientists believe we evolved our uniquely expressive faces to communicate our individuality, to tell other members of our tribe that “this is me, not someone else”.